Information about Titanium

 Benefits of Titanium to the Surgeon

-• The metal's lightness is a positive aid to reducing any fatigue of the surgeon.
+• Titanium’s lightness is a positive aid to assisting instrument handling by the surgeon.

-• Titanium instruments withstand repeat sterilisation without compromise to edge or surface quality, corrosion resistance or strength.
+• Titanium instruments withstand repeat sterilisation without compromise to edge or surface quality, strength and are corrosion resistant.

-• Titanium is non magnetic, and therefore does not cause adverse reactions with other steel instruments or equipment.
+• Titanium is non-magnetic and therefore does not cause adverse reactions with other steel instruments